pscedu/singularity-tiger/CONTRIBUTING.md

 Use a branch to isolate development work without affecting other branches in the repository.
 Each repository has one default branch, and can have multiple other branches.
 You can merge a branch into another branch using a pull request.
 Creating branch turtotial link: https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches

+# Use a Consistent Coding Style
+2 spaces for indentation rather than tabs
+You can try running npm run lint for style unification

 # Report bugs using Github's issues
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.
 For instruction please visit https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-issues/creating-an-issue